-Google Docs is one of the productivity applications that’s included with free consumer Gmail and with Google Workspace (for business).
+Google Docs is one of the productivity applications that’s included with free consumer Gmail and with Google Workspace.

 Sharing can also have an expiration date.
 For example, the document owner can use this to give someone a deadline for making edits to a document they created.

 Google Workspace users can share with other Google Workspace users within and outside of their organization.
 A Google Workspace user can share a Google Doc with a consumer Gmail user and vice versa.
 A Google Doc can even be shared with someone who has a Google account without Gmail.

 One or more people can be added to a document as collaborators.
 The owner of a document can give a collaborator full edit permissions, comment-only permissions, or view-only permissions.